 Migraine sufferers often link headache episodes to consumption of foods rich in tyramine.
 The National Headache Foundation has published tyramine-free diet guidelines for this population of patients.
 Although few well-designed clinical trials exist studying the effects of tyramine intake in patients suffering from migraine headaches, clinicians often recommend the tyramine free diet to patients if other treatment methods have failed.

-4-hydroxy-phenethylamine, diet, MAO, MAOI inhibitor, MAOI, monoamine oxidase, monoamine oxidase inhibitor, para-tyramine, p-tyramine, tyramine.
+4-hydroxy-phenethylamine, diet, MAO, MAOI, monoamine oxidase, monoamine oxidase inhibitor, para-tyramine, p-tyramine, tyramine.

 In the tyramine-free diet, individuals do not consume any foods that contain tyramine.
 Examples of tyramine containing foods include anchovies, avocados, bananas, bean curd, beer (alcohol-free/reduced), caffeine (large amounts), caviar, champagne, cheese (particularly aged, processed, or strong varieties such as camembert, cheddar, and stilton), chocolate, dry sausage/salami/bologna, fava beans, figs, herring (pickled), liver (particularly chicken), meat tenderizers, papaya, protein extracts/powder, raisins, shrimp paste, sour cream, soy sauce, wine (particularly chianti), yeast extracts and yogurt.

 Identifying and avoiding ingredients containing tyramine is often a challenge.
-The table below includes some examples of foods that are considered safe to eat as well as foods that are typically avoided.
+The table below includes some examples of foods that are considered safe to eat and which foods are typically avoided.
 A qualified healthcare provider should be consulted before making decisions about diets and/or health conditions.